-The Missouri General Assembly adjourned for the year on May 14th, 2021.
-Prior to the 2021 session, the Jackson County Health Department outlined policy priorities.
-We take a brief look at what was accomplished this session below.
+The Missouri General Assembly adjourned for the year on May 13, 2022.
+Prior to the 2022 session, the Jackson County Health Department outlined policy priorities.
+We take a brief look at what was accomplished during this session below.

 Met Policy Goal

 1. Preserve and support an experienced, well-funded public health workforce

 Increase or maintain funding to both DHSS and local health department programs

 The Missouri General Assembly allocated $2.9 billion in funding for DHSS, including $155 million for LPHAs.

 Allow local public health leaders and local officials to make the necessary and timely decisions based on evidence and science to protect the health of their community

 While there were a number of bills introduced that would have restricted local authority to protect public health, only 2 passed.
 One states that public employees cannot be required to receive the COVID-19 vaccine as a condition of employment; the other restricts hospital and long-term care facilities’ visitation restrictions.

 2. Increase affordable housing availability; increase support for low-income renters